B'Tselem: Reception

-Historian Mordechai Bar-On writes that B'Tselem's reports "frequently included ugly accounts of the behavior of Israeli security officials" and that Israelis "were often disturbed by these reports."
+Historian Mordechai Bar-On wrote that B'Tselem's reports "frequently included ugly accounts of the behavior of Israeli security officials" and that Israelis "were often disturbed by these reports."
 At the same time, the Israeli media viewed the organization as "a reliable source of information" and their reports were in most cases proven to be accurate.
 Israeli military authorities also frequently turned to B'tselem to confirm the IDF's own information.
 It has also been called the best neutral source for incidents in the Palestinian territories.

 Critics of B'Tselem, including the Committee for Accuracy in Middle East Reporting in America, the Jerusalem Center for Public Affairs, and Caroline B. Glick, have challenged the accuracy of its reports, arguing that B'Tselem has at times classified Arab combatants and terrorists as civilian casualties.
 B'tselem has issued rebuttals to its critics.

 In 2011, Foreign Minister Avigdor Lieberman called for a parliamentary investigation of B'Tselem and other human rights organizations.
 In a speech to fellow members of his right-wing Yisrael Beiteinu ("Israel our home") party he said such groups "are clearly not concerned with human rights.
 They spread lies, they slander and incite against the state of Israel and against Israeli soldiers...
 Clearly these organizations are abetting terrorism and their only objective is to undermine Israel".

 A response from the IDF from 1992 to a particular B'Tselem report on the activities of military undercover units remarked that "a large portion of the incidents cited are attributed to vague, anonymous sources – often rumors or stories gleaned from the press."
 The IDF letter added that B'Tselem's report "ignores the prevailing situation in the area, in which armed, hard-core terrorists, who do not adhere to any code of law, have engaged in terror attacks."
 At the same time, the IDF letter also acknowledged wrongdoing by military forces.
 In an incident that B'Tselem reported on at Idna, the IDF commented that a police investigation "found that an officer and several soldiers were apparently negligent in performing their duties and acted in an illegal manner."
 The IDF said it could not comment on some of the other cases from the B'Tselem report due to ongoing legal proceedings.
 In an interview with Haaretz in 2009, Military Advocate General Brigadier General Avichai Mendelblit praised B'Tselem, saying that they help his office talk to witnesses and clarify complaints.
 He also said the organization "strives, like us, to investigate the truth".